sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 The second experiment runs the Racket code formatter to evaluate its performance and quality on another set of benchmarks.

-Table 2 and Table 3 detail the results of these experiment, and Section 7.3 explains how they support the claims.
+Table 2 and Table 3 detail the results of these experiments, and Section 7.3 explains how they support the claims.
 This artifact contains the benchmarks and scripts to reproduce both tables.